shaneweisz/OCR-Character-Confusion/README.md

 3) Run from the same directory as the Makefile:
     > make conf_matrix t=truth.txt r=read.txt

-4) The confusion matrix should be saved and open automatically.
+4) The calculated confusion matrix should be saved and open automatically.

 --------------------------
 ## Explanation of folders: